King of Kings (statue): Destruction

-On June 14, 2010, the statue was struck by lightning and consumed in the resulting blaze.
-The fire consumed all but the internal metal structure.
 Following the fire, the pastor of the church stated that the church planned to rebuild the statue with fireproof material.
 In the days after the destruction, the church's digital sign displayed the message "He'll be back".

 Although the statue cost about $250,000 to construct, it was insured for $500,000 because Coriell had donated his time to the creation.

-It was estimated that the statue and amphitheater sustained an estimated $700,000 in damages – $300,000 for the statue and $400,000 for the amphitheater.
-PETA offered funding through an "anonymous Christian donor" to help rebuild the statue if allowed to promote veganism at the church.
+PETA offered funding through an "anonymous Christian donor" to help rebuild the statue if allowed to promote veganism via pamphlets at the church.